perfact/zodbsync/CONTEXT.md

 1. `obj.zodbsync_layer` attribute (if set)
 2. Where the object already exists on the filesystem (highest-priority layer containing a `__meta__` file)
 3. Where the parent object exists on the filesystem
-4. Custom layer (ultimate fallback — only reached for root-level objects with no prior recording)
+4. Fallback layer (ultimate fallback — only reached for root-level objects with no prior recording)

 ## `__frozen__` Marker